amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 Lombok is a beautiful Indonesian island not far from the island of Java (see the title image).
-Project Lombok defines a bunch of annotations that generate so-called boilerplate code: getters, setters, constructors, `equals` and `hashCode`—this kind of stuff.
+Project Lombok defines a bunch of annotations that generate so-called boilerplate code: getters, setters, constructors, `equals()` and `hashCode()`—this kind of stuff.
 They do it by taking the next step in the annotation processor: after getting access to the program’s AST, they use undocumented, internal Sun compiler API to directly modify AST.
 Fortunately, most everyone happens to use Sun’s (now Oracle’s) `javac`, and the entire thing happens to work quite well in practice.

-Java community appears to be split on Project Lombok.
+The Java community appears to be split on Project Lombok.
 Some rightfully consider it to be one giant hack: a cardinal sin for the language and the community obsessed with defining interfaces, separating access, and hiding private methods.
 Others applaud it as a great hack making